-You can enjoy moderate walks giving stunning mountain and coastal views, directly from the back of the property to Beinn Mhor (the Toad of Lorn) which sits behind us.
-There are also the Duachy standing stones, a crannog in Loch Seil and a ruined croft to see, and more hill walks on the opposite side of the Loch.
+You can enjoy moderate walks giving stunning mountain and coastal views, directly from the back of the property to Beinn Mhor (or Losgann Larnarch - the Toad of Lorn) which sits behind us, and is the site of an ancient fort.
+There are also the Duachy standing stones, a crannog in Loch Seil and a ruined crofting village to see, and more hill walks on the opposite side of the Loch.
+From the property you can also walk to the sandy bay at Barnacarry.
 Further afield, there are numerous walks - information available in the cottages and also see the Walk Highlands website.

 Both inland and sea fishing are available in the area.
 There are various companies offering sea fishing out of Oban.
 For loch fishing visit the Oban and Lorn Angling Club website.
 Guided fishing trips for salmon, trout, pike and more are available from Duncan (Fishinguide Scotland) who will arrange everything for you including equipment, permits, transport, even lunch and photos of your trip!
 (Booking essential.)